Consorts of the Jiaqing Emperor: 2. Concubine Xun

-Concubine Xun (遜嬪 沈氏; 31 December 1786) was Han Chinese Booi Aha of the Plain Yellow Banner Shen clan.
+Concubine Xun (遜嬪 沈氏; d.
+31 December 1786) was Han Chinese Booi Aha of the Plain Yellow Banner Shen clan.
 Her personal name wasn't recorded in history.

-Father: Yonghe (永和), served as a fellow attendant of the Grand Minister of Internal Affairs (内务府大臣职衔, pinyin: neiwufu dachen zhixian).
+Father: Yonghe (永和), served as a fellow attendant of the Grand Minister of Internal Affairs (内务府大臣职衔).

 Qianlong era

-It is not known when lady Shen entered the residence of Prince Jia of the First Rank, Yongyan as his mistress.
+It is not known when Lady Shen entered the residence of Prince Jia of the First Rank, Yongyan as his mistress.
 On 31 December 1786, she gave birth to Yongyan's fifth daughter.
-Lady Shen died after the labour.
+Lady Shen died soon after.
 Her daughter died in June/July 1795.

 Legacy

-After the coronation of Jiaqing Emperor, Lady Shen was posthumously granted a title "Concubine Xun" (逊嫔; "xun" means "modest").
-In 1818, Concubine Xun's daughter was given a title "Princess Hui'an of the Second Rank" (慧安和硕公主, "Hui'an" meaning "clever and peaceful").
+After the enthronement of the Jiaqing Emperor, Lady Shen was posthumously granted the title "Concubine Xun" (逊嫔; "xun" meaning "modest").
+In 1818, Concubine Xun's daughter was given the title "Princess Hui'an of the Second Rank" (慧安和硕公主; "Hui'an" meaning "clever and peaceful").
 Lady Shen's coffin was temporarily placed in Jinganzhuang Grieving Palace where additional promotional rites were performed.
-Concubine Xun was interred at the Chang Mausoleum in Western Qing tombs.
+Concubine Xun was interred at the Chang Mausoleum in the Western Qing tombs.